twisted/klein/docs/introduction/1-gettingstarted.rst

 Variable Routes
 ===============

-You can also make `variable routes`.
+You can also make variable routes.
 This gives your functions extra arguments which match up with the parts of the routes that you have specified.
 By using this, you can implement pages that change depending on this -- for example, by displaying users on a site, or documents in a repository.

 .. literalinclude:: codeexamples/variableRoutes.py